-As you go about your daily routines today and everyday, it might be good to stop and consider some important eco-minded numbers.
+As you go about your daily routines each day, it might be good to stop and consider some important eco-numbers.

 365 – Number of days we all have to make a difference each year, and yet…

 137 – The amount of plants, animals and insects species we lose each day to rainforest deforestation.

 147,000,000 – The gallons of gas per year that vaporize into the earth’s atmosphere due to shoddy or lost gas caps.

 7 – How many trees the average American uses up in one year.
 Also, the number of greenwashing sins BTW.

 4.6 – How many pounds of trash that the average American creates per day.

 6,000+ – The amount of cash you’d save if you quit drinking bottled water.